 The first in the Best HOB filter list is Seachem Tidal, and it’s also my preferred one.
 I have got excellent results using this filter and heard good feedback from others.

-Seachem tidal power filter equipped with a surface skimmer, and is available for various sizes, fits in aquariums from 35 to 110 gallons.
+Seachem tidal power filter equipped with a surface skimmer, and is available in various sizes, fits in aquariums from 35 to 110 gallons.
 Suitable for freshwater and saltwater use.

 The surface skimmer is designed to remove any surface slime or protein coat from the water.
 However, it can easily suck up small fries.